ilmanzo/ilmanzo.github.com/content/post/testing_a_microsd_card.md

 ## 👀 The read test

-The `sha256sum` program has a special and convenient `-c` option that accepts a file containing the pairs of checksum and filename:
+The `sha256sum` program has a special and convenient `-c` option that accepts a file containing the pairs of checksum and filename, which is what we produced in the previous step:

 ```bash
 DESTDIR=/run/media/andrea/9016-4EF8 # the mount path of the microsd card